Nithin2113/Nithin2113/README.md

 ## About
 - Software Engineering student focused on **backend and full-stack development**
-- Interested in building **scalable, maintainable systems** and real-world applications
+- Interested in building **scalable, maintainable software systems**
-- Experience working with **API-driven architectures** and modern web stacks
+- Experience working with **API-driven architectures** and real-world applications
-- Comfortable across the stack, from backend logic to frontend integration
+- Comfortable handling backend logic, databases, and system workflows
-- Co-author of an **IEEE Xplore research publication**, with exposure to technical research and documentation
-- Strong believer in learning deeply, building consistently, and improving iteratively
+- Strong focus on fundamentals, code quality, and continuous improvement

 ---